zackz/NaviAssist/README.md

 History
 -------

+* 0.3.0 A set of small changes.
+Update some python files.
+And no longer compile executable file.
 * 0.2.3 Add a filter for WINLIST, add COLUMN_WIDTH, and fix some GUI problems.
 * 0.2.2 Optimizations about parsing file and updating listview (NaviAssist.dll).
 * 0.2.1 Optimizations about command line mode and temporary navi (navicmd.py).